srobo/j5/README.md

 - [Student Robotics](https://studentrobotics.org/)
 - [Hills Road RoboCon](https://hr-robocon.org/)

-Whilst `j5` isn't officially endorced by Student Robotics or RoboCon, we are working closely with Student Robotics to ensure perfect compatibility.
-Many `j5` contributors are members of Student Robotics and SourceBots
+Whilst `j5` isn't officially endorsed by Student Robotics or RoboCon, we are working closely with Student Robotics to ensure perfect compatibility.
+Many `j5` contributors are members of Student Robotics and SourceBots.

 If you are interested in adding support for your hardware, please get in touch.